lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   The Scala build system will normally generate the files by invoking the target "distpack-maven-opt".
 If required, a different target can be specified using this option.

+deploy-target
+  This is the ant target that is used to copy the generated files as Maven artifacts, to a local repository.
+The default is "deploy.local", but it can be overridden by using this option.

 build-options
   A sequence of strings; they will be appended to the ant options when